-Each of these activities demonstrates how as an IB (International Baccalaureate) candidate program, each day Pre-K through 5th grade students are practicing how to be global learners.
-Teachers use the IB framework to develop learning experiences, ensuring the development of each student at the level they need.
-What makes Daystar Kindergarten through fifth grade students different, is that the lens of faith, through which students learn to view the world around them.
+Each of these activities demonstrates how as an International Baccalaureate (IB) program, Pre-K through 5th grade students are global learners.
+Teachers use the IB framework to develop learning experiences that ensure the development of each student.
+Daystar students are taught to look at the world through the lens of God's truth.
 This results in global citizens with a distinct purpose of caring for the people and communities around them.

 About the IB Primary years program